-The Chelmsford School Committee intends to conduct an in-person meeting on the date and time specified, however all public participation will take place remotely, not in-person.
-The meeting is not open to the public for in-person participation.
+The Chelmsford School Committee (CSC) intends to conduct an in-person meeting on the date and time specified.
+In-person public participation will be scheduled to provide social distancing of community members in accordance with the CSC In-Person Public Participation Guidelines.
 The meeting will be live-streamed by Chelmsford Telemedia for interested community members to access and watch.
-Interested community members may e-mail Superintendent of Schools, Dr. Jay Lang, at langj@chelmsford.k12.ma.us prior to 5:00 p.m. on Tuesday September 1, 2020 to be recognized to provide remote public input under the public participation portion(s) of the agenda via a GoToMeeting link that will be provided.
+Interested community members may e-mail Superintendent of Schools, Dr. Jay Lang, at langi@chelmsford.k12.ma.us prior to 4:00 p.m. on Monday August 23, 2021 to be scheduled to provide in-person input under the public participation portion(s) of the agenda.